 - Additional candied cherries, optional

 - In a small bowl, dissolve yeast in milk.
-In a large bowl, combine the flour, sugar, salt, lemon peel and cardamom.
+In a large bowl, combine the flour, sugar, salt, lemon zest and cardamom.
 Cut in butter until crumbly.
 Add yeast mixture and whole egg; mix well.
 Stir in cherries, raisins and pecans.

 - Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease top.
 Cover and let rise in a warm place for 1 hour (dough will not double in size).